x

 How to Survive a Wildfire in a Car

-There are two ways of surviving a wildfire in a car.
+Note that there are two ways of surviving a wildfire in a car.
 One involves sheltering in place within a car, and the other is driving away or through fire.

 Sheltering in a Vehicle